|

 Sometimes a prayer is involved.
 Sometimes

-that people could hear.
-It is
+people could hear.
+It is possible

-announcing that the young man was alive Paul went back upstairs and “broke
+announcing that the young man was alive, Paul went back upstairs and “broke

 bread and ate”, suggesting that they had communion and ate a meal at the same